VDA5050/VDA5050/VDA5050_EN.md

 Fleet control can optionally pass an `orderId` to reference which order it wants to cancel.
 After receiving the instantAction `cancelOrder`, the mobile robot shall attempt to stop as soon as possible, for mobile robots with line-guided behavior this could be the next feasible node.
-A mobile robot which plans and replans the trajectory between two nodes by itself shall stop at its current position, not merely at the next node.
+A mobile robot which plans and replans the trajectory between two nodes by itself shall stop as soon as possible, not merely at the next node.

 If there are order related actions scheduled, these actions shall be cancelled and report 'FAILED' in their `actionState`.
 If there are order related actions running, those actions should be cancelled and also be reported as 'FAILED'.